 The Book in a Few Sentences

 Born within every man are the Jungian masculine archetypes—king, warrior, magician, and lover—that transcend time and space.
-Many of us, however, did not receive good enough parenting and are therefore stuck in boy psychology.
-This book speaks to the possibility of accessing the archetypes and manifesting our mature masculinity in all its forms.
+Many men received parenting that keeps them stuck in boy psychology.
+King Warrior Magician Lover will teach you how to harness and manifest the mature masculine archetypes for the benefit of all beings.

 King Warrior Magician Lover summary